Staff Directory

 Mrs. Gabrielle Maurantonio ’11

-LuHi Role: Teacher (Mathematics), Girls JV Volleyball coach, joined the LuHi faculty in 2016.
+LuHi Role: Teacher (Mathematics), Mathematics Department Co-Chair, Girls JV Volleyball coach, joined the LuHi faculty in 2016.

 Education: Adelphi University, Bachelor of Science in Mathematics (Summa cum Laude); Adelphi University, Master of Arts in Adolescent Education (Summa cum Laude)